beam-telemetry/telemetry_metrics/docs/writing_reporters.md

   metrics = [
     counter("..."),
     last_value("..."),
-    distribution("...")
+    summary("...")
   ]

   PigeonReporter.start_link(metrics)
 ```

-If the reporter doesn't support metrics of particular type, it log a warning or return an error.
+If the reporter doesn't support metrics of particular type, it should log a warning or return an
+error.

 ### Attaching event handlers